Need Digital Health Services for your research?

-Note that trade-off should also be considered.
+Note that trade-offs should also be considered.
 In simple words, the trade-off effect is defined as the decision of losing one quality to gain another.

 Odds Ratio and Relative Risk

-Odds ratio or the association between an exposure and an outcome is also Szumilas, 2010).
-Odds ratio (OR) can reveal if an outcome occurs as a result of exposure of interest.
+The odds ratio or the association between an exposure and an outcome is also Szumilas, 2010).
+The odds ratio (OR) can reveal if an outcome occurs as a result of exposure of interest.
 In other words, the odds ratio can reveal if a particular exposure is a risk factor for a disease.
 When the odds ratio is calculated and equals one, then the exposure does not affect the outcome.
 If this number is higher, the risk is also higher.
 Interestingly, logistic regression and confidence intervals can also be employed to determine the odds ratio (Peat, 2011).

 When stratification based on confounders or matched case-control studies are performed, we should mention that overmatching is not a good approach.
 Overmatching can lead to low efficacy.